vauxite-org/typescript-logging/README.md

 Typescript library for logging.
 Simple and flexible in usage.

 * The library is written in typescript, so it will easily integrate with other Typescript projects.
+* Two logging styles supported (either can be used or both):
+  * Log4j style
+  * Category style
 * Api to control (console) logging at runtime through a browser's developer console.
 * Supports a separate chrome browser developer extension, which allows you to control logging at runtime through the chrome developer extension.
 For details please see: [Typescript Logging Developer Extension](#typescript-logging-developer-extension)